Koynonia/ws-fatec/README.md

 #!sql

 /*
-* Criação da Base de Dados "Times" e preenchimento com o registro de 20 times de futebol */
+* Criação da Base de Dados "Campeonato"
+*/

 IF (OBJECT_ID('Campeonato') IS NOT NULL)